Jach/lgame/README.md

 `rect-dim` function to query or set things about the rect without having to touch the underlying x,y,w,h fields for everything. e.g.:

-TODO rename this function from rect-dim to rect-coord, and rename rect-dims to rect-fields.
+TODO rename this function from rect-dim to rect-coord

 ```lisp
 (lgame.rect:with-rect (r 0 0 5 5)